 If you live near a large city like New York, the idea of visiting another country’s department stores probably doesn’t hold that much appeal.
 We all get the same international designers, and what you can’t find back home you can almost certainly find easily online (usually with free shipping both ways).
 So when visiting another […]

 Where I live in New York City, the shelves of my local supermarket are well-stocked with British food imports.
 I don’t need to book a flight to pick up Marmite, Heinz salad cream or HP brown sauce.
 My corner store even stocks my favorite British candy bars.
 Given the wide availability of British grocery items, […]

-Shopping Convent Garden’s Apple Market for Souvenirs made in England While other London markets like Spitafields and Brick Lane may be more famous, Convent Garden’s Apple market is the only market located smack dab in central London.
+Shopping Covent Garden’s Apple Market for Souvenirs made in England While other London markets like Spitafields and Brick Lane may be more famous, Covent Garden’s Apple market is the only market located smack dab in central London.
 No need to plan a separate excursion here, you are likely to stumble across it when you’re in […]